fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/multifit.rst

 input_file
 ==========
 The names of the files containing the data to fit.
+This indicates that the input is MultiFit if it contains a list of file names.
+If only a single name is passed, the problem does not use MultiFit.

 The files must be in a `data_files` directory, and should have the form::

    header